 5. How you rejected the offer:

-The main thing to consider about how to get a job offer back after declining it, is to take a look at the way one made the rejection known to the company.
+The main thing to consider about how to get a job offer back after declining it, is to take a look at the way one made the rejection.

 One thing to make sure is one never ever gave any indication to take up the job, prior to declining the offer at a later date, thus taking the company and the manager for a hike.